 Relying on content creation as the only portion of your marketing strategy.

 Native Advertising, or paid promotion of content.
 Content Marketing Institute says that one of the biggest trends in 2017 will focus on “successful enterprises creating differentiated content and putting some advertising and promotion muscle behind it.”

-IN: They recommend and predict an influx of interactive assessments, calculators, trainings and games to keep people clicking, pressing, swiping and sharing information with you that you can use in your sales processes.
+IN: They recommend and predict an influx of interactive assessments, calculators, training, and games to keep people clicking, pressing, swiping, and sharing information with you that you can use in your sales processes.